forrest-herman/notion-automation/README.md

   - get databases, pages, and blocks
   - create new pages in a database
   - append blocks to pages
+  - update the properties on a page
 - A main function that when run, creates a new journal entry in my Journal Database
   - ensures the correct template is used
   - only 1 page is created per day
+  - calendar events from all my Google Calendars are automatically added

 ### Requirements
-- This code requires a config.py file containing a Notion Integration `secret_key` in the form:
+- This code requires some configuration files to work:
+  - a `config.py` file containing a Notion Integration `secret_key` in the form:
     - `token = 'secret_key'`
+  - a `gcal_client_secret.json` file that contains the Google Auth 2.0 Client ID and Client secret for `InstalledAppFlow.from_client_secrets_file`, downloaded directly from `console.cloud.google.com/apis/credentials`
+- These files should be stored at `project_dir/credentials/`

 ### Work in Progress
-- [ ] Add calendar integration for events
+- [x] Add calendar integration for events
-- [ ] Add proper tags based on template
+- [x] Add proper tags based on template
+- [ ] Goodreads web scraper integration for my reading list